Atlas-owo/markdown-cv/index.md

 ### Digital Fabrication (Fab Academy courses)

+`2022 - 2023`

+Instructor: Krisjanis Rijnieks

-The Fab Academy is a fast paced, hands-on learning experience where students learn rapid-prototyping by planning and executing a new project each week, resulting in a personal portfolio of technical skills.
+Digital Fabrication is a fast paced, hands-on learning experience where students learn rapid-prototyping by planning and executing a new project each week, resulting in a personal portfolio of technical skills.

 ## Skills

+### Programming

-• Programming: Python(and MATLAB) with machine learning and image processing tools, front end and back end web development, Unity 3D
+Python(and MATLAB) with machine learning and image processing tools, front end and back end web development, Unity 3D

+### Languages

-• Languages: English - Fluent(TOEFL score 106), Mandarin - Native speaker
+English - Fluent(TOEFL score 106), Mandarin - Native speaker

+### New media design and production:

-• Others: motion graphic design, cinematography, 2d&3d animation, sound effect design
+motion graphic design, cinematography, 2d&3d animation, sound effect design